Miami-Dade building recertification: a full walkthrough (formerly the 40-year recertification)

-This article walks through what a 40-year recertification actually is, what the inspection covers, what gets flagged most often, the cure-period dynamics, what happens if a recertification fails, and the path to resolution.
-It applies to all of Miami-Dade County — both unincorporated areas and incorporated municipalities — and most of the same principles apply in Broward, where similar recertification requirements have been adopted post-Surfside.
+This article walks through what building recertification actually is, what the inspection covers, what gets flagged most often, the cure-period dynamics, what happens if a recertification fails, and the path to resolution.
+It applies to all of Miami-Dade County — both unincorporated areas and incorporated municipalities — and most of the same principles apply in Broward, where comparable recertification requirements have been adopted post-Surfside.

 The requirement applies to: